msn560/python-django-project-to-exe/README.md

     # --onefile = to get exe file only</br>
     # --add-data "venv;venv" = we print the venv files into our exe application</br>
     # our app.py prelauncher file</br>

+#Translated from Turkish to English using google translate -- translate.google.com</br>